Operationalizing a One Health approach in the Arctic, Part 2 (One Health II)

 - Hope and Resilience in Suicide Prevention Seminar (2009)

 - Analysis of Arctic Children & Youth Health Indicators (2005)

 - Arctic Telemedicine (2000)

 Arctic One Health (published in the International Journal of Circumpolar Health, September, 2015)

 - The One Arctic – One Health Conference will be held in Oulu, Finland on 7-9 February 2019.

 The call for abstracts will be opened in September, 2018.
-More information soon!
+Visit the conference website!